• Accident Guide in Missouri

 For most accidents, you won't have to file an accident report.
 Instead, you'll just contact your insurance company.
 However, there are certain occasions where you will have to file an accident report with the DMV yourself.
 If all of the following are true, you should download a copy of a Missouri Accident Report:

-• It has been less than one year since the accident (you should try to report the accident within 30 days to avoid penalties)
+• It has been less than one year since the accident.

 What To Do